JobiJoba/jobijoba.github.io/_posts/2019-07-01-describe-a-picture-house.md

 title: Describe a Picture - House
 tags:
 - picture
+description: Describe a picture of a house in Thai.
+Many useful words and sentences in Thai.

 ---
 Welcome to that new series of stuff that I want to do to improve my Thai.